Pranaam

 Pranaam is a 2019 Indian Hindi-language action film directed and written by Sanjiv Jaiswal, and produced by Anil Singh and Nitin Mishra.
-The film's score is composed by Jaan Nissar Lone.
+The film's score was composed by Jaan Nissar Lone.
 The film stars Rajeev Khandelwal, Abhimanyu Singh, Atul Kulkarni, Vikram Gokhale and Sameksha Singh.
+It was released theatrically on 9 August 2019.

+Plot

 The film follows story of an IAS officer turned gangster (played by Rajeev Khandelwal).
-It was released theatrically on 9 August 2019.